 There are some wonderful walks in and around Woodford.
 Here are some of them, tried and tested by our previous Footpath Warden, Joe Pitt.
-(The new footpath warden Jim McDermott can be contacted at firstname.lastname@example.org)
+(The new footpath warden is Jim McDermott and he can be contacted at firstname.lastname@example.org)

 These walks have been published in the WOW but are collected here to make them easily available.
 If you are walking around Woodford you may find an Ordnance Survey Explorer Map 206 helpful.
 You can get it from bookshops, newsagents, stationers or online here.
 Also see our Local Footpaths page and the Woodford Walks Facebook page.